RAvdek/select_py/README.md

 Typical use-cases:
 - You want to edit your SQL in an IDE locally.
-- You want to store the results of a query, so you can load it up in Excel, iPython, etc. for analysis.
+- You want to store the results of a query in a CSV, so you can load it up in Excel, iPython, etc. for analysis.

 **NEW:** Support for Cloudera Impala.